 In addition to curating, teaching, writing, and editing books, Dr. Vetter has exhibited extensively throughout the U.S. and abroad.
-He was a former member of the art collective Durden and Ray as well as the winner of the Orange County Grant for Painting, Drawing and Printmaking in 2007 and 2009, a winner of the international contest M.F.A.
-NOW and a runner up for the William and Dorathy Yeck award for Painting in 2012.
-His work has been included in exhibitions by curators like Lucy Lippard and Edward Lucie-Smith and has also appeared in Art Forum, the L.A.
-Weekly, the OC Weekly and many other trade magazines.
-Today he lives in Tempe where he helps to encourage and support the arts.
+His works have been exhibited at the Pitzer Gallery in the Center for Social Inquiry in Claremont, the Werkstatt Gallerie in Berlin, LA><Art in Culver City, the Thompson Gallery at the Cambridge School of Weston, UCITY Art Museum in China, Gallery Lara in Tokyo, Torrance Art Museum in southern California, Runnels Gallery in New Mexico, Garboushian Gallery in Beverly Hills, and the Center for Contemporary Art in Santa Ana.
+He was the winner of the Orange County Grant for Painting, Drawing and Printmaking in 2007 and 2009, a winner of the international contest M.F.A.
+NOW and a runner up for the William and Dorothy Yeck award for Painting.
+His work has been included in exhibitions by curators like Lucy Lippard and Edward Lucie-Smith and recieved write-ups in Art Forum, the Los Angeles Times, Direct Art and other magazines.